Why did the Trump administration remove all undocumented immigrants from Guantanamo Base?

 Although Guantánamo was initially designed to house prisoners of war and terrorism suspects, in recent years it has been used as a temporary detention center for immigrants with deportation orders.

-In total, the government reported that in recent weeks there were 178 immigrants detained in the facility.
+In total, the government reported that in recent weeks there were 178 immigrants detained at the facility.

-Of them, approximately one third were classified as “low threat” due to a lack of serious criminal records and were housed in the “Migration Operations Center,” a less secure area of the facility.
+Of them, approximately one-third were classified as "low threat" due to the lack of serious criminal records and were housed in the "Migration Operations Center," a less secure area of the facility.

-The remaining 128 immigrants, considered to be of "high threat," remained in Camp IV, a maximum-security facility with a capacity for 175 individuals.
+The remaining 128 immigrants, classified as "high threat," were held at Camp IV, a maximum-security facility with a capacity for 175 people.

-However, due to maintenance work, the facility only housed 131 detainees at that time.
+However, due to maintenance work, the facility was only housing 131 detainees at that time.

 Human rights organizations reported that the detention conditions violated the fundamental rights of immigrants.

-The lawyers from the ACLU and the Center for Constitutional Rights stated that the detainees were in a "black box," without contact with their families, access to a fair trial, or adequate legal representation.
+The lawyers from the ACLU and the Center for Constitutional Rights stated that the detainees were in a "black box," with no contact with their families, no access to a fair trial, and no adequate legal representation.

-Jennifer Babaie, director of legal and defense services at the Las Américas Immigrant Advocacy Center, reported on the conditions in Guantánamo, asserting that “many of the detainees had already been subjected to abuse and violations of due process.”
+Jennifer Babaie, Director of Legal Services and Defense at the Las Américas Immigrant Advocacy Center, denounced the conditions in Guantánamo, stating that "many of the detainees had already been subjected to abuse and violations of due process."

-According to Babaie, keeping immigrants isolated without access to their lawyers or family members constituted a serious violation of their rights.
+According to Babaie, keeping immigrants isolated without access to their lawyers or family members represented a serious violation of their rights.

-The Trump administration justified the use of Guantanamo for the detention of immigrants with possible ties to criminal organizations, such as the Tren de Aragua.
+The Trump administration justified the use of Guantanamo for the detention of immigrants with potential links to criminal organizations, such as the Tren de Aragua.

-The Secretary of Homeland Security, Kristi Noem, stated that those detained were “the worst illegal criminals,” although many of the immigrants had not been charged with serious crimes.
+The Secretary of Homeland Security, Kristi Noem, stated that the detainees were "the worst illegal criminals," although many of the immigrants had not been charged with serious crimes.

-The government's lawyers argued that, although the detainees did not have the same legal protections as U.S. citizens, they were granted limited access to lawyers through phone calls and correspondence.
+The government's lawyers argued that, although the detainees were not entitled to the same legal protections as U.S. citizens, they were granted limited access to lawyers through phone calls and correspondence.

 However, the government admitted that in-person visits were prohibited.

 The use of Guantánamo as a detention center for immigrants raised international concerns.
-Humanitarian organizations warned about the risks of abuses in an isolated and unsupervised detention facility.
+Humanitarian organizations warned about the risks of abuses in an isolated and unsupervised detention center.

-The conditions of the facility and the restrictions imposed on the detainees were viewed by many as a violation of international human rights standards.
+The conditions at the center and the restrictions imposed on the detainees were seen by many as a violation of international human rights standards.

-Finally, with the recent deportation, the Trump administration is temporarily closing the chapter on Guantánamo as an immigration detention center.
-However, the expansion of the facilities could indicate that this is only a pause.
+Finally, with the recent deportation, the Trump administration temporarily closes the chapter of Guantánamo as an immigrant detention center.
+However, the expansion of the facilities could be an indication that this is merely a pause.

 Frequently Asked Questions about the Deportation of Immigrants to Guantánamo